Updated: Oct 7

-In preparation for the winter season, Fall is an ideal time where you can arrange and plan out your horse's needs.
+In preparation for the winter season, Fall is an ideal time to arrange and plan out your horse's needs.

 Just like we get our seasonal flu shot, your horse needs their seasonal vaccinations as well.
-It’s recommended that every fall your horse is to receive their equine influenza vaccine to ensure they stay healthy and can prevent other horses around them from getting sick.
-The fall is also a season where the tall summer grass weakens and becomes shorter.
+It’s recommended that every fall your horse receives their equine influenza vaccine to ensure they stay healthy and can prevent other horses around them from getting sick.
+The fall is also the season where the tall summer grass weakens and becomes shorter.
 This means that parasite loads begin to increase.
 Utilize parasite-control programs like deworming to help prevent the risk of infections.

-In hand with veterinary check-ups, you should also schedule a fall dental check-up.
+Together with veterinary check-ups, you should also schedule a fall dental check-up.
 Scheduling a dental appointment now will help avoid any dental emergencies that may occur in the winter.
-When your horse has healthy gums and teeth they are able to chew easier and make the most out of their nutrients intake.
+When your horse has healthy gums and teeth they are able to chew easier and make the most out of their nutritional intake.